Milky Way: Spiral arms

 Outside the gravitational influence of the Galactic bar, the structure of the interstellar medium and stars in the disk of the Milky Way is organized into four spiral arms.
 Spiral arms typically contain a higher density of interstellar gas and dust than the Galactic average as well as a greater concentration of star formation, as traced by H II regions and molecular clouds.

 The Milky Way's spiral structure is uncertain, and there is currently no consensus on the nature of the Milky Way's arms.
 Perfect logarithmic spiral patterns only crudely describe features near the Sun, because galaxies commonly have arms that branch, merge, twist unexpectedly, and feature a degree of irregularity.
 The possible scenario of the Sun within a spur / Local arm emphasizes that point and indicates that such features are probably not unique, and exist elsewhere in the Milky Way.
 Estimates of the pitch angle of the arms range from about 7° to 25°.
 There are thought to be four spiral arms that all start near the Milky Way Galaxy's center.
-These are named as follows, with the positions of the arms shown in the image below:
+These are named as follows, with the positions of the arms shown in the image:

 Two spiral arms, the Scutum–Centaurus arm and the Carina–Sagittarius arm, have tangent points inside the Sun's orbit about the center of the Milky Way.
 If these arms contain an overdensity of stars compared to the average density of stars in the Galactic disk, it would be detectable by counting the stars near the tangent point.
 Two surveys of near-infrared light, which is sensitive primarily to red giants and not affected by dust extinction, detected the predicted overabundance in the Scutum–Centaurus arm but not in the Carina–Sagittarius arm: the Scutum–Centaurus Arm contains approximately 30% more red giants than would be expected in the absence of a spiral arm.

 This observation suggests that the Milky Way possesses only two major stellar arms: the Perseus arm and the Scutum–Centaurus arm.
 The rest of the arms contain excess gas but not excess old stars.
 In December 2013, astronomers found that the distribution of young stars and star-forming regions matches the four-arm spiral description of the Milky Way.
 Thus, the Milky Way appears to have two spiral arms as traced by old stars and four spiral arms as traced by gas and young stars.
 The explanation for this apparent discrepancy is unclear.